Smartling/SmartlingHelp/_articles/learning/videos/you-are-3-minutes-away-from-translating-a-quick-video-guide-to-smartling.md

 ---

-This short guide, gives you the quick steps to translating in Smartling:&nbsp;
+This short guide, gives you the quick steps to translating in Smartling: